lino-framework/lino/docs/tutorials/polls.rst

 and not directly from `Table`. that's why we don't need to explicitly specify that

+`ChoicesByPoll` is an example of a :term:`slave table`.
+`ChoicesByPoll` means: the table of `Choices` of a given `Poll`.
+That given Poll is called the "master" of these choices.
+A slave table is a table who depends on a master.

-Note also that `ChoicesByPoll` is a :term:`slave table` because it has a class attribute
+A table is a slave table when it has a class attribute :attr:`master_key <lino.core.table.Table.master_key>`.
-:attr:`master_key <lino.core.table.Table.master_key>`.
 This is a string containing
 the name of a ForeignKey field which must exist in the Table's model.
-`ChoicesByPoll` is a table of `Choice` instances having a `Poll` instance as master.
-A slave table is a table who depends on a master. needs to know on which master it is to execute.

 Note that you can define more than one Table per Model.
 This is a fundamental difference from Django's concept of